-It is our aim that all larger off cuts go towards making one off products as the pile dictates, YB15 is an example of this, this light is mainly a byproduct of YB13.5.
-The waste wood shavings from the hand turned pendant shades are used as packing for all of their lights.
+It is their aim that all larger offcuts go towards making one-off products as the pile dictates.
+YB15 is an example of this, this light is mainly a byproduct of YB13.5.
+The waste wood shavings from the hand-turned pendant shades are used as packing for all of their lights.

-Any wood that is unusable through shakes, staining, warping etc helps run our heating system.
-We heat our workshops, croft and hot water solely from wood.
+Any wood that is unusable through shakes, staining, warping etc helps run their heating system.
+They heat the workshops, croft and hot water solely from wood.

 Clare and David incorporate sustainability into the design and making process through material choice, choosing all their materials responsibly.

 Yellow Broom’s timber supplies are from sustained forestry and local estates while windblown trees are their main source of hardwood.